Sweet And Sour Meatballs Recipe

 - Using your hands, roll small, walnut sized meatballs and place on a cookie sheet.

-- Bake for approximately 20-30 minutes, or until the meatballs are cooked through.
-A meat thermometer should read between 165-175 degrees F.
+- Bake for approximately 25-30 minutes, or until the meatballs are cooked through.
+A meat thermometer should read at least 165℉.
+Below that is not safe to eat.

-- While they are in the oven, put all the glaze ingredients into a small pot and warm over low-medium heat.
-Stir constantly.
+- While they are in the oven, put all the glaze ingredients into a small pot and warm over low-medium heat. whisk constantly until you have a smooth liquid.
+Set aside to cool, but do not put it in the fridge.5 oz. jar apricot 100% fruit spread, 2 tbsp coconut aminos

 - When the meatballs are done, put them into a large mixing bowl (please don't burn yourself!) and pour the glaze over them.
 Mix gently to coat the meatballs.